National Space Activities Commission: Cordoba Ground Station

 Responsible for the tracking, command and control (TT&C) of the Argentine satellites, and for the ingestion, cataloging and archiving of satellite data products.
 CONAE's Córdoba Ground Station (ETC) has been in operation since 1997.
 It has capacity for data reception and TT&C. Currently, it receives data from 12 international satellites, besides the data from Argentine missions.
 The National Space Program foresees the setting up of a second ground station in Ushuaia, Tierra del Fuego Province, at the southern tip of Argentina, to enable the collection of data on the Antarctic continent.

 Mission Operation Center

 Responsible for planning, commands elaboration and monitoring the Argentine satellites.
 Today the SAC-C Mission Operation Center is fully operative and SAC-D mission operation centre is being implemented in order to control the SAC-D/Aquarius satellites launched on 10 June 2011.

 Testing and Integration Facilities

-In charge of integrating domestic satellites and running environmental and qualification tests.
+Testing and Integration Facilities are specialized spaces where different components of space missions, such as satellites, spacecraft, and instruments, are tested, assembled, and integrated.
+These facilities play an important role in ensuring that the equipment and technology intended for space missions function properly and reliably.